-Julia Cattanach, Non-Executive Director, was co-opted to the Board on 3 February 2022 and being eligible, will seek election at the Society's Annual General Meeting on 24 May 2022.
+Angela Kos retired from the Board and from her role as Finance Director on 31 October 2022.
+Peter Brickley, Non-Executive Director, and David Shelley, Finance Director, were co-opted to the Board on 1 October 2022 and 22 November 2022 respectively and, being eligible, will seek election at the Society's Annual General Meeting on 23 May 2023.